GM's sales drop in August highlights automaker divide in China

 In July, CAAM slashed its sales growth forecast for 2015 by more than half to 3 percent, saying the stock market crash depressed consumer sentiment.

-Volkswagen AG (VOWG_p.DE) is the top-selling passenger car maker in China with roughly 18 percent market share in 2014, followed by GM and Hyundai Motor Co (005380.KS).
+Volkswagen AG is the top-selling passenger car maker in China with roughly 18 percent market share in 2014, followed by GM and Hyundai Motor Co.
+(Reporting by Jake Spring; Editing by Muralikumar Anantharaman)